-In my opinion, it’s important to perform well but not to at the cost of your professional and personal well-being.
+In my opinion, it’s important to perform well but not at the cost of your professional and personal well-being.
 Do your best, be methodical and factual, and don’t add the extra pressure to yourself.

 Now it’s up to you to put all the advice in this article into practice in order to improve your service rate and ultimately your profitability.
-You will find my downloadable Excels by clicking on the button below.
+You will find my downloadable Excel by clicking on the button below.

 Download the Excel Kpis template

 Download the OTIF-DIFOT-Service Rate Excel just below and start tracking this strategic KPI :

 If you want to go further, learn and master the best Supply Chain metrics and become an Expert with my new program SCM Metrics

 Articles and tools on the same subject :

 Founder of AbcSupplyChain | Supply Chain Expert | 15 years experience in 6 different countries –> Follow me on LinkedIn